Affidavit: Former Veterans One Stop official arrested in theft of gift cards, cash

 The former programs director of the Veterans One Stop in Waco surrendered to authorities early Friday morning after being charged with illegally entering her former workplace and stealing gift cards and cash meant for veterans breakfast and lunch programs.

-Bobbi Marie Stewart, 40, of Gatesville, who was fired from the One Stop in September, remained jailed Friday under $3,000 bond after being charged with burglary with the intent to commit felony theft, a state jail felony punishable by up to two years in a state jail facility.
+Bobbi Marie Stewart, 40, of Gatesville, who was fired from the One Stop in September, was released from jail Friday afternoon after posting $3,000 bond.
+She is charged with burglary of a building with the intent to commit felony theft, a state jail felony punishable by up to two years in a state jail facility.

 Stewart, a former Army medical lab technician and a prison supervisor, was hired as programs director at the Veterans One Stop, 2010 La Salle Ave., in June 2019.